 - create a more welcoming gateway to York

 Proposals for York Station Front

-The York Station Front masterplan is based on 8 key features which work together to improve the use of space in front of York Station.
-It depends on removing Queen Street Bridge to create extra space, which would then be used to separate vehicle and pedestrian access, create new open areas and reveal long-hidden views of the City Walls.
+In 2021 planning permission was granted for the York Station Front masterplan which is based on 8 key features which work together to improve the use of space in front of York Station.
+The success of the project depends on removing Queen Street Bridge to create extra space, which would then be used to separate vehicle, pedestrian and cycle access.
+In addition creating new open areas and revealing the long-hidden views of the City Walls.

 Map of York Station Front proposals

 Watch this short video to see how the front of York Rail Station may look: